Patreon

 According to our data, Patreon is used on thousands of sites, including croxyproxy.com, podcasts.apple.com, and nordicanimism.com.

-How does Patreon stack up against its competitors?
+How does Patreon stack up against the competition?

 What are the alternatives to Patreon?